- The Blue Flag Certification is awarded by a non-profit organization called the Foundation for Environmental Education (FEE).

 - The program promotes sustainable development in freshwater and marine areas through four main criteria: water quality, environmental management, environmental education, and safety.

 - The certification is awarded to beaches, marinas (which are small ports or harbours designed for pleasure yachts or boats), and sustainable boat tourism operators in FEE member countries.
+Blue Flag contributes to the Sustainable Development Goals.

 - The Blue Flag is an eco-label and blue flag beaches should provide clean and hygienic bathing water, along with basic infrastructure for tourists.